 We are very lucky at Forefield Community Infant& Nursery School to have a ‘Rainbow Room’.
 Our Rainbow Room is led by Mrs. Boardman, who is our Pastoral and Education Support Coordinator.
 The Rainbow Room is a safe and special place designed to allow children to discuss feelings, friendships and family and allows us to support the learning and emotional wellbeing of all the children in our school.
 It is a calm, welcoming and nurturing space where children can visit if they need some time to relax, calm down or chat.
 Mrs. Boardman will also ‘check in’ with targeted children throughout the school day, inviting them to play games or draw pictures; allowing them the opportunity to share any concerns they may have.

-The Rainbow Retreat is a small room, adjoining the Rainbow Room that we are developing into a sensory nook for the children to use.
+The Rainbow Retreat is a small room, adjoining the Rainbow Room that has recently been developed into a sensory nook for the children to use.
 This is an area which provides a range of stimuli to help individuals develop and engage their senses.
-It will include light, colours, sounds, sensory soft play objects and aromas within a safe environment that will allow the child to explore and interact without risk.
+It includes light, colours, sounds, sensory soft play objects and aromas within a safe environment that will allow the child to explore and interact without risk.
 It will support children to use calming strategies and provide children the opportunity to self-regulate and rebalance.

 Emotional Literacy Support Assistant (ELSA)

-We are very lucky to have several trained ELSA teaching assistants within school.
-ELSAs develop and deliver individualised support programmes to meet the emotional needs of children and teenagers in their care.
-It recognises that children learn better and are happier in school if their emotional needs are addressed.
-ELSA is an initiative developed and supported by educational psychologists, who apply their professional knowledge of children’s social and emotional development to areas of need experienced by pupils.
+We are very lucky to have several trained ELSA teaching assistants within school, who develop and deliver individualised support programmes to meet the emotional needs of children in their care.
+We recognise that children learn better and are happier in school if their emotional needs are addressed.
+ELSA is an initiative developed and supported by Educational Psychologists, who apply their professional knowledge of children’s social and emotional development to areas of need experienced by pupils.